-While we logically know that, most of us don’t plan for the worst – it’s all a bit morbid and time consuming.
+When it comes to business, or even life in general, we often don’t plan for the worst – it’s all a bit morbid and time consuming.

-The downside of not planning is the potential for hard earned assets to be squandered, family fall-outs, and money handed to the Government that could have been distributed in accord with your wishes.
+The downside of not planning for the worst is the potential for your hard-earned assets to be squandered.
+This can cause family fall-outs, and money handed to the Government that could have been distributed in accord with your wishes.
 If you are a business owner, then the stakes are even higher.

 The ageing demographic – 1 in 7 of us are now aged 65 and over (3.8 million).

 As a population, planning is more important than ever because:

 - The baby boomer generation represent only 25% of the population but hold 55% of the wealth.

 - We are entering a period of intergenerational wealth transfer from the baby boomer generation.

 - Over the last 25 years there has been an explosion of wealth in Australia.